piotrmiskiewicz/kyma-environment-broker/docs/user/04-40-additional-worker-node-pools.md

 In this scenario, you must set **autoScalerMin** to at least `3`.

 If high availability is disabled, all resources are placed in a single, randomly selected zone.
 In this case, you can set **autoScalerMin** to 0 and **autoScalerMax** to `1`, which helps reduce costs.
 However, it is not recommended for production environments.
+Setting the **autoScalerMin** value to 0 results in an automatic removal of the additional worker nodes depending on the current workload in the cluster.
+If there are no user workloads deployed onto the nodes associated with the given additional worker node pool, the nodes are removed automatically.
+The process should take around 30 minutes.

 See the following JSON example without the `additionalWorkerNodePools` list: